 Travelers have found that Grande Taxis will take them to Essaouira from the Marrakech airport (during the daytime only).
-The trip takes about 3 hours and will cost you around $80 (50 Euros), maybe less if you bargain well.
-Alternatively, you can get a taxi to the main bus station in Marrakech (see above) and then hop on a bus to Essaouira.
+Alternatively, you can get a taxi to the main bus station in Marrakech and then hop on a bus to Essaouira.

 Riads are often hidden down quiet alleyways in the heart of the medina and you'll have to find someone to help you with your luggage since no cars can access the medina.
 Owners are always happy to help if you let them know when you will be arriving.

-- Dar Liouba -- a very friendly, homely Riad situated in a quiet district of the medina.
+- Dar Liouba - A very friendly, homely Riad situated in a quiet district of the medina.
 There are 7 double rooms, a rooftop terrace, and a cozy patio and living room.
-Room rates for doubles start at 60 Euros per night (about US $90 at the time of writing).

-- Dar Emotion -- situated in the heart of the medina, the cozy and moderately priced Dar Emotion has 5 rooms available.
-There's a rooftop terrace for breakfast and a patio, living room and dining room.
-Room rates for doubles start at 65 Euros per night (about US $100 at the time of writing).
+- Dar Emotion - Situated in the heart of the medina, the cozy and moderately priced Dar Emotion has 5 rooms available.
+There's a rooftop terrace for breakfast and a patio, living room, and dining room.

-- Ryad Watier -- a larger Riad with 10 suites as well as a lovely little garden, hammam and massage rooms.
+- Ryad Watier - A larger Riad with 10 suites as well as a lovely little garden, hammam, and massage rooms.
 You can enjoy breakfast on the rooftop with nice ocean views and settle down in the vast library for a quiet read.
 Traditional meals are prepared for you using local fresh ingredients.
-Room rates for doubles start at 85 Euros per night (about US $135 at the time of writing).

 Places to Stay Outside Essaouira's Medina

-If you prefer a hotel with swimming pool, or you don't like to get lost in Morocco's medinas while trying to find your hotel, here are some alternative accommodations I can recommend:
+If you prefer a hotel with a swimming pool, or you don't like to get lost in Morocco's medinas while trying to find your hotel, here are some alternative accommodations:

-- Madada Mogador -- a spacious, stylish and very tastefully decorated in a nouveau-Moroccan style.
+- Madada Mogador - A spacious, stylish and very tastefully decorated hotel in a nouveau-Moroccan style.
 The ocean views from the rooftop terrace are exquisite since the hotel is built right behind the town's ramparts.
-The Madada Mogador has 6 rooms and an excellent restaurant.
-Room rates for doubles start at 110 Euros per night (about US $175 at the time of writing).

-- Ocean Vagabond -- Very close to the beach and the medina, the Ocean Vagabond offers a garden, swimming pool, hammam and 14 well appointed, unique rooms with a view.
-Room rates for doubles start at 120 Euros per night (about US $190 at the time of writing).
+- Ocean Vagabond - Very close to the beach and the medina, the Ocean Vagabond offers a garden, swimming pool, hammam, and 14 well-appointed, unique rooms with a view.

-- Baoussala -- is about a 10-minute drive from the town of Essaouira.
+- Baoussala - Is about a 10-minute drive from the town of Essaouira.
 This is a beautiful and tranquil hotel, perfect if you want to relax and get away from it all.
 The food gets rave reviews as does the friendly service.
-There are 6 suites, each uniquely decorated and quite spacious.
-Room rates for doubles start at 75 Euros per night (about US $115 at the time of writing).
+There are six suites, each uniquely decorated and quite spacious.

 Where to Eat

-Essaouira is a fishing town and you have to try the local grilled sardines when you're visiting.
+Essaouira is a fishing town and you have to try the locally grilled sardines when you're visiting.
 Any restaurant along the harbor front offers daily fresh fish specials.
 Some of the best restaurants are hidden away in Riads in the medinas.
 Ask your hotel manager to help you find them.
-I usually prefer to wander around and just see what catches my fancy.
 The Place Moulay Hassan on the edge of the port is an excellent spot for a drink and some cheap Moroccan food.

-Riad le Grande Large -- gets more attention for its delicious traditional meals than its bedrooms.
-Excellent set meals start at 12 Euros (around $19) and your fish dishes will usually be accompanied by traditional live music.
+Riad le Grande Large gets more attention for its delicious traditional meals than its bedrooms.
+Dishes will usually be accompanied by traditional live music.